DataDog/system-tests/docs/weblog/README.md

 Where the value for `value` must be used in the vulnerability.

+### POST /iast/sc/*

+These group of endpoints should trigger vulnerabilities detected by IAST with untrusted data coming from certain sources although the data is validated or sanitized by a configured security control

+#### POST /iast/sc/s/xss

+A post request using a parameter 'param' with a value that triggers a XSS vulnerability.
+The value should be sanitized by a sanitizer security control configured for XSS vulnerabilities.

+#### POST /sc/s/sqli

+A post request using a parameter 'param' with a value that triggers a SQL injection vulnerability.
+The value should be sanitized by a sanitizer security control that is not configured for SQL injection vulnerabilities.

+#### POST /sc/s/all

+A post request using a parameter 'param' with a value that triggers a SQL injection vulnerability.
+The value should be sanitized by a sanitizer security control configured for all vulnerabilities.

+#### POST /sc/iv/xss

+A post request using a parameter 'param' with a value that triggers a XSS vulnerability.
+The value should be validated by an input validator security control configured for XSS vulnerabilities.

+#### POST /sc/iv/sqli

+A post request using a parameter 'param' with a value that triggers a SQL injection vulnerability.
+The value should be validated by an input validator security control that is not configured for SQL injection vulnerabilities.

+#### POST /sc/iv/all

+A post request using a parameter 'param' with a value that triggers a SQL injection vulnerability.
+The value should be validated by an input validator security control configured for all vulnerabilities.

+#### POST /sc/iv/overloaded/secure

+A post request using two parameters 'user' and 'password' that triggers a SQL injection vulnerability.
+The values should be validated by an input validator security control with an overloaded method configured for all vulnerabilities.

+#### POST /sc/iv/overloaded/insecure

+A post request using two parameters 'user' and 'password' that triggers a SQL injection vulnerability.
+The values should be validated by an input validator security control with an overloaded method configured for other method signature.

+#### POST /sc/s/overloaded/secure

+A post request using a parameter 'param' with a value that triggers a XSS vulnerability.
+The value should be sanitized by a sanitizer security control with an overloaded method configured for all vulnerabilities.

+#### POST /sc/s/overloaded/insecure

+A post request using a parameter 'param' with a value that triggers a XSS vulnerability.
+The value should be sanitized by a sanitizer security control with an overloaded method configured for other method signature.

 ### GET /make_distant_call

 This endpoint accept a mandatory parameter `url`.
 It'll make a call to these url, and should returns a JSON response :